Everything You Want to Know about 10-Meter Radio

 - Frequency range: CB radios operate on a narrow band of frequencies between 26.965 MHz and 27.405 MHz.
 In contrast, 10-meter radios operate on a wider band of frequencies between 28.000 MHz and 29.700 MHz.

-- Power output: CB radios are limited to a maximum power output of 4 watts for AM and 12 watts for SSB, while 10-meter radios can output up to 100 watts of power.
+- Power output: CB radios are limited to a maximum power output of 4 watts for AM and 12 watts for SSB, while 10-meter radios can output up to 200 watts of power (for Novice and Technician classes).

 - Licensing requirements: In most countries, CB radios can be used without a license, while operating a 10-meter radio requires a valid amateur radio license.